3dim-computational-imaging/3dim-website/content/_index.md

         filename: welcome.jpg
       text: |
         <br>
         Welcome to the Work-In-Progress 3DIM Website!
 This page is currently under construction.
-Click [**here**](https://3dim.northwestern.edu/) to go to our current website.
+Click <a href="https://3dim.northwestern.edu/">here</a> to go to our current website.

   - block: portfolio
     id: research